SreeGudreddi/Projects_EDA/README.md

 D57 Clubs Restructuring Project: Used clustering to group clubs based on geo proximity.
-Tik Tok Video Analysis: Analysed reviews based on video uploads.
+Tik Tok Video Analysis: Developed predictive model that can determine whether a video contains a claim or offers an opinion.